• Skip to primary navigation

 A light olive oil is best.
 Steer clear of Extra Virgin Olive Oil.
 Light Olive Oil is refined and has a higher smoke point then most Olive Oils.

-Fresh plump Jumbo King Prawns that are peeled are great to use in this recipe because they are full of flavour and take on flavour well too.
+Fresh plump Jumbo King Prawns/Fresh Shrimp that are peeled are great to use in this recipe because they are full of flavour and take on flavour well too.

 I also like to use Prawns in their shell sometimes and either remove the shell or keep it on.
 Both work great.

-Sliced fresh garlic adds so much flavour in this recipe.
-It is best to not slice too fine as it can burn.
+Sliced Garlic adds so much flavour in this recipe.
+It is best to not slice the fresh garlic too fine as it can burn.
+We use lots of Garlic in this recipe!

 This adds a smoky flavour as well as colour.